datamade/just-spaces/README.md

 The `import_data` management command will update data if it already exists, so you shouldn't experience data loss during import.
 Still, we recommend that you practice caution and make a backup.

+## Permissioning

+This app employs two classes of users:

+1. `Staff users` have full access.
+They can run surveys as well as create, edit, and delete Users, Agencies, Studies, Study Areas, Surveys, and Locations.
+They can publish surveys so they can be run.
+Admins can also view all collected data and design data visualizations on the collected data pages. **To create a new staff user, both "Staff status" and "Superuser status" should be selected on the second page of the Django admin user creation interface.**
+2. `Field users` can run published surveys.

 ## On form building
 This app uses a custom fork of [django-fobi](https://github.com/datamade/django-fobi) for the Create Survey, Edit Survey, and Run Survey views. django-fobi's [documentation](https://django-fobi.readthedocs.io/en/0.13.8/) is an immensely helpful resource.
 Add-ons to the base are in this repo's `fobi-custom` folder, including custom plugins that draw from [`django-pldp`](https://github.com/datamade/django-pldp), our implementation of the Public Life Data Protocol.